MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 ### Prerequisites

-Ensure to provide Log Analytics Contributor permissions on the Log Analytics workspace's resource group for *Microsoft.SCOM* Resource Provider (RP).
+Ensure to provide Log Analytics Contributor permissions on the Log Analytics Workspace's Resource Group for *Microsoft.SCOM* Resource Provider (RP).

 To provide the permissions, follow these steps: